oneapi-src/oneAPI-tab/README.rst

 you have a question about how to join the SIGs, email `oneapi@codeplay.com`_.

-Find out about the `oneAPI Community Forum governance`_ to understand the organization and processes.
+Read about the `oneAPI Community Forum governance`_ to understand the organization and processes.

 .. _oneapi.io: https://oneapi.io